cloud-hybrid/factory/README.md

 │            └── index.js
 ```

-`@cloud-technology/factory` will transform the `cloud-resource-2` directory using the same translations in both examples
+`cloud-factory` will transform the `cloud-resource-2` directory using the same translations in both examples
 when the distribution gets compiled:

 ```